irx-404notfound/programming-notes/react /required-applications.md

+# REQUIRED APPLICATIONS FOR REACT

 > [!IMPORTANT]
-> These applications are required for the correct operation of react, so be sure to install them.
+> These applications are required for the correct operation of react, so be sure to install them.#